alejan2x/FuckDownload/README.md

     - mix youtube playlist (is neccesary use chromedriver)
     - simple track

-## cipher libray error in pytube 11.0.2
+## cipher library error in pytube 11.0.2
 edit the file Python38\Lib\site-packages\pytube\cypher.py `update the line for this`: var_regex = re.compile(r"^\$*\w+\W")